LoFP LoFP / aws

 rare and unusual errors may indicate an impending service failure state. rare and unusual user error activity can also be due to manual troubleshooting or reconfiguration attempts by insufficiently privileged users, bugs in cloud automation scripts or workflows, or changes to iam privileges.

-restoring snapshots may be done by a system or network administrator. verify whether the user identity, user agent, and/or hostname should be making changes in your environment. snapshot restoration by unfamiliar users or hosts should be investigated. if known behavior is causing false positives, it can be exempted from the rule.
+restoring db instances may be done by a system or network administrator. verify whether the user identity, user agent, and/or hostname should be making changes in your environment. instance restoration by unfamiliar users or hosts should be investigated. if known behavior is causing false positives, it can be exempted from the rule.

 route table could be modified or deleted by a system administrator. verify whether the user identity, user agent, and/or hostname should be making changes in your environment. route table being modified from unfamiliar users should be investigated. if known behavior is causing false positives, it can be exempted from the rule. also automated processes that use terraform may lead to false positives.